top of page

 Try this:

-• Wait until after 9 PM (or the next morning) to do the laundry or use the dishwasher.
+• Wait until after 9 PM (or the next morning) to do the laundry, use the dishwasher, or start any energy-intensive projects.

 • Learn more at Energy Upgrade California.